suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 tags = ['react', 'nextjs', 'programming']
 +++

-# Three things I loved most about Next.js 13.4 so far

 ![Next JS](/img/nextjs.png)

 Next.js was first launched in October 2016 by Vercel (formerly Zeit), years before I started programming.
 However, I only started learning it about a month ago when I needed to develop an application as part of a technical challenge using the famous “React framework”.